bourtemb/gitlab-migration-tools/Communication/MigrationIssueTemplate.md

 Another possibility is for these users to create AT LEAST 24 HOURS BEFORE THE MIGRATION an account on gitlab.com using the same e-mail address as their Github primary address which MUST BE PUBLIC in this case.
 Please note that if you set up Github to keep your e-mail address private, all the commits done with an address like my-github-account@noreply.github.com will not be recognized as coming from your gitlab or gthub account.
 So your contribution stats might not be as good as before for your past contributions.

+If a contributor does not login on gitlab.com using the github button or if his e-mail addresses on his gitlab.com account do not match the PUBLIC e-mail addresses set on his Github account, all the comments made by this contributor will appear as created by the tango-controls-bot account.
+A line will be added in the comment, specifying that this comment was originally created by <<the github user>>.

 If you are using several e-mail addresses on Github (alternate e-mail addresses), it might be useful to specify them as well in you Gitlab account to ensure all your commits are correctly linked to your Gitlab account.

 ### Migration steps